-The following rules usually apply to tax credits:
+These rules apply to tax credits in general:

-- Credits that may be claimed against both income taxes and corporate license fees may be used against either or both in the same year.
+- Credits that may be claimed against both Corporate Income Tax and Corporate License Fees may be used against either or both in the same year.

 - No credit may be used more than once.